Bashar al-Assad: Holocaust denial

 In a speech delivered at the Ba'ath party's central committee meeting in December 2023, Bashar al-Assad claimed that there was "no evidence" of the killings of six million Jews during the Holocaust.
 Emphasising that Jews were not the sole victims of Nazi extermination campaigns, Assad alleged that the Holocaust was "politicized" by Allied powers to facilitate the mass-deportation of European Jews to Palestine, and that it was used as an excuse to justify the creation of Israel.
 Assad also accused the U.S. government of financially and militarily sponsoring the rise of Nazism during the inter-war period.

+Post-presidency revelations

+In December 2025, leaked footage, originally filmed during a 2018 car tour in Eastern Ghouta, obtained by Al Arabiya showed Assad reportedly saying "to hell with Ghouta" while speaking with Luna al-Shibl, a senior Syrian media adviser and former presidential spokesperson, which drew renewed outrage over the regime's record.

+According to a 2026 report in The Atlantic, former associates described him in later years as leading an increasingly insular life, spending time playing video games such as Candy Crush and engaging in extramarital relationships, including wives of former Syrian government officials.
+The article described him as stubborn and resistant to lifelines from allies, with his reliance on a small circle of confidants contributing to strategic misjudgments and a leadership disconnected from much of the Syrian population.